Everyone has a happy place they go to.

 Alternatives to Violence (AVP) trainer (community building)

-This training was provided by Quakers who are known to be peacemakers and have lead the world in community based techniques to empower communities in resolving conflict peacefully, understanding tensions, projections, misconceptions, body language, listening, beliefs and narratives we all believe without question.
-The course facilitated questions, discussion, activities to build community and generate deeper self understanding and awareness of others.
-This then frees communities to experience the confidence that conflict transformation brings and recognise transformative power, this is true empowerment.
+This training was provided by the Quakers who are known to be peacemakers and have lead the world in community based techniques to empower communities in resolving conflict peacefully, understanding tensions, projections, misconceptions, body language, listening, beliefs and narratives we all believe without question.
+The course facilitated questions, discussion, activities to build community and generate deeper self understanding and awareness of others as part of a community.
+This then frees communities to experience the confidence that conflict transformation brings and recognise transformative power, this is true empowerment of happiness.

 Peace is a Happy Place